 - Published at least 50 weeks per year.

-- Apply for and receive an audited circulation, either ABC, CCAB, or CMCA, within one year of being accepted as a member.
+- Apply for and receive an audited circulation, or submit a Publisher’s Sworn Statement, within one year of being accepted as a member.

 - Give general newspaper service to a particular community, without being representative of a class or trade (except where it serves a distinct language group).